 Regardless of the number of calls for service officers must respond to, it is important to recognize that most of the time there are only two (2) patrol officers on duty and often only one (1) officer is on duty.
-While most calls we receive are non-threatening in nature, on-duty officers are expected to immediately respond to whatever situation occurs, if necessary, dealing with hostile situations and dangerous persons alone or with little assistance.
+While most calls we receive are non-threatening in nature, on-duty officers are expected to immediately respond to whatever situation occurs.
+At times officers have to deal with hostile situations and dangerous persons alone or with little assistance.
 Typical of smaller jurisdictions, our officers do not always benefit from relying on multiple officers to assist with a dangerous situation.